Images of Dyshidrotic Eczema (Dyshidrotic Dermatitis) (6)

 Dyshidrotic Eczema (Dyshidrotic Dermatitis)

-Dyshidrotic eczema (dyshidrotic dermatitis) is generally defined as an itchy rash limited to the hands (usually the palms and sides of the fingers) and/or the feet.
+Dyshidrotic eczema (dyshidrotic dermatitis) is an itchy rash that occurs on the hands (usually the palms and sides of the fingers) and/or the feet.
 Dyshidrotic eczema manifests as small, itchy, fluid-filled blisters.
-Its cause is unknown.
-Dyshidrotic eczema often comes and goes, with episodes more common in warm weather.

 Who's At Risk?